ashleychontos/pySYD/docs/usage/examples.rst

 As you can see above, the bg-corrected power spectrum and ACF both look more reasonable now -- it didn't change the quality of the fit or our answer but it definitely looks better.

-However, if you look at the echelle diagram (panel 8), it almost looks like we aren't capturing all oscillation modes -- our ridges look cut off so let's plot more bins on the y axis.
+Now if you look at the echelle diagram (panel 8), it almost looks like we aren't capturing all oscillation modes -- our ridges look cut off so let's plot more bins on the y axis.

-Run 3: `pysyd run --star 11618103 -dv --sp 0.0 --noy 9+0`
+:underlined:`Run 3`:
 *********************************************************

 We've tried to make the commands as obvious as possible to make it easier to digest.